hashicorp/terraform-provider-google/website/docs/provider_versions.html.markdown

 * `google`
 * `google-beta`

-All GA (generally available) products and features are available in both versions of the provider.
+This documentation (https://www.terraform.io/docs/providers/google/) is shared between both providers.
+Fields and resources that are only present in `google-beta` will be marked as such.

-From version `2.0.0` onwards, beta GCP features are only available in the `google-beta` provider.
+All GA (generally available) products and features are available in both versions of the provider, and from the `2.0.0` release onwards beta GCP features are only available in the `google-beta` provider.

 Beta GCP features have no deprecation policy and no SLA, but are otherwise considered to be feature-complete with only minor outstanding issues after their Alpha period.
 Beta is when GCP features are publicly announced, and is when they generally become publicly